Joachim Stamp

-Joachim Stamp (born 21 June 1970) is a German politician of the Free Democratic Party (FDP) who served as a member of the State Parliament of North Rhine-Westphalia from the 2012 elections to 2022.
+Joachim Stamp (born 21 June 1970) is a German politician of the Free Democratic Party (FDP) who served as a member of the State Parliament of North Rhine-Westphalia from the 2012 elections to 2023.
 He served as Deputy Minister President of North Rhine-Westphalia from 2017 to 2022.
-Since 2023. he was serving as Special representative of the Federal Government for Migration Agreements.
+From February 2023 to May 2025 he served as Special Representative of the Federal Government for Migration Agreements.

 Early life and education

 Stamp was born as the son of a theology professor and a cantor.
 He studied political science at the University of Bonn.

 Political career

 From 2010 to 2012, Stamp served as secretary general of the FDP in North Rhine-Westphalia, under the leadership of its chair Daniel Bahr.
 In 2017, he succeeded Christian Lindner as chair of the FDP in North Rhine-Westphalia.

-In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the FDP following the 2021 German elections, Stamp led his party’s delegation in the working group on migration and integration; the co-chairs from the other parties were Boris Pistorius and Luise Amtsberg.
+In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the FDP following the 2021 German elections, Stamp led his party's delegation in the working group on migration and integration; The co-chairs from the other parties were Boris Pistorius and Luise Amtsberg.

-Under Stamp’s leadership, the FDP only managed to win 5.9 percent in the 2022 state elections and subsequently had to leave the ruling coalition government.
+Under Stamp's leadership, the FDP only managed to win 5.9 percent in the 2022 state elections and subsequently had to leave the ruling coalition government.

 In December 2022, Stamp was appointed by Federal Minister of the Interior and Community Nancy Faeser as Special Commissioner for Migration.
+After this appointing, he resigned from his seat in the Landtag of North-Rhein Westphalia.